craigm26/bike-bus/README.md

 Promote app through marketing channels such as social media, content marketing, app store optimization, and advertising to attract more users to your app.

+## User Stories

+As a bikebus leader, I should be able to create a route on a map and allows users to view it As a parent, i want to find a route where a bikebus leader has marked as a stop along a route and a known destination.
+Also give me the eta for when the user should leave
+As a car driver, i want use google maps within the app and be notified of any bikebus that are within 1000 feet and tell me from what direction
+As a bikebus member, i want to save destinations as a listcand make it easy to search for known bikebus with upcoming dates and times

+Location tracking: Use the Geolocation plugin from Ionic Native to track the location of bikebus members and car drivers.
+You can use this data to show nearby bikebuses to car drivers and calculate ETAs for bikebus members.

+Notifications: Implement notifications for car drivers when a bikebus is within 1000 feet.
+You can use the Local Notifications plugin from Ionic Native for this purpose.

+Route drawing and sharing: Implement the functionality for bikebus leaders to draw routes on a map and share them with other users.
+Use the Google Maps JavaScript API for this purpose, and store the route data in Firebase.

+To customize the app's tabs based on the user's role (bikebus leader, member, or car driver), you'll need to create separate pages for each role and dynamically display the appropriate tabs based on the user's role.
+Here's how to do that:

+Each role tab should start with starting point lookup and destination lookup and then expected time to reach the destination.
+Then suggest routes and then upcoming bikebusses and the option to rsvp for those

+Parents will be sending their kids as bikebus members, allow the app view anonymous data from the bikebus yo deliver location To allow parents to view anonymous location data for the bikebus without revealing any sensitive information about the individual bikebus members, you can implement the following features:

+When a user (parent) selects a bikebus to view, you can fetch the anonymized location data for that bikebus from Firebase.
+Store the anonymized location data separately, without any personally identifiable information (PII) attached to it.

+To update the bikebus location in real-time, use the Firebase Realtime Database or Firestore with real-time updates enabled.
+This will allow the app to receive live location updates for the bikebus as it moves along the route.

+In the parent's view, create a map using the Google Maps JavaScript API to display the bikebus's current location.
+Display the bikebus as a custom icon or marker on the map, without revealing any individual members' locations.

 ## Tech Stack

 Use Ionic as the framework and Firebase (Authentication, Hosting, Payments) as much as possible.
 Allow for Google Play Store and Apple Store to manage subscriptions as well.